CyclotronResearchCentre/FASST/README.md

 # FASST-Z3Score - One Click Automatic Sleep Scoring

 FASST-Z3Score is a fork of FASST toolbox (fMRI Artefact rejection and Sleep Scoring Toolbox, see below).
-It includes modifications to allow automatic scoring using the z3score.com sleep scoring API.
-Read about the API here: https://github.com/amiyapatanaik/z3score-api
+It includes modifications to allow automatic scoring using the z3score.com/Z3Score-Server sleep scoring API.
+Read about the API here: https://github.com/neurobittechnologies/z3score-api

+Version 1.1.3
+Feature Updates:
+FASST-Z3Score now supports offline z3score server
+One click import and export of sleep scores
+One click report generation

 The API uses a three step process (which is transparent to the user):